isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

 permalink: /hongkong/requirements-and-process
 ---

+### AIR TRAVEL BUBBLE ARRANGEMENT

+A summary of the requirements and process for those travelling to Hong Kong under the Air Travel Bubble (ATB) arrangement is provided below.
+Please refer to Hong Kong’s dedicated ATB website here for the full details.

 ### 1. Eligibility

 <span class="font-size:16px;">Any person, except holders of Work Permits or S-Passes issued by the Singapore Ministry of Manpower working in the construction, marine shipyard, or process sectors, who has remained in Singapore and/or Hong Kong SAR in the last 14 consecutive days before departing for Hong Kong SAR.</span>